ChurchCRM/CRM/docs/user-guide/person.md

 There are two ways to add a new Person:

-From the left menu, click on "Add a New Person" Complete the form Press "Save" or "Save and Add."
+From the left menu, click on _"Add a New Person"_ Complete the form Press _"Save"_ or _"Save and Add"_.
 The latter will add the person and return you to an empty form to add another person, which is handy for large amounts of data entry.

 However, to enter a new Family and several Person records at once which you plan to assign to that Family, use the Family Editor.

 ## What is a Classification?

 This defines the Person's role within the church.
-Common Classifications are Member, Guest, Regular Attender, Non-Attender, etc.
+Common [Classifications](Classifications.md) are Member, Guest, Regular Attender, Non-Attender, etc.

 ## How do I enter a person's age?